thanhit95/data-structures-algorithms/bintree_cpp/README.md

 sh build.sh
 ```

 If the build succeeds, there is a executable file named ```outputexec```.
-Makes sure this file has execute permission.
+Make sure this file has execute permission.
 Now we can run the program:

 ```shell
 ./outputexec